All Episodes

 You go into radio so you can amass the largest audience possible so as to charge confiscatory advertising rates to sponsors so that they get great success.

-It's a business, it's a way to make a living.
+It's a way to make a living.

 The purpose here is not to affect the outcome of elections.